abdulmoqeet-code/ML-3CFU/Updates.md

 4. **Adding Label Smoothing in Discriminator**
    * To make it more usefull feedback to improve generation
    * To make it less confident, as loss is approches to 0 after couple of epochs
+5. **Data Argumenation**
+   * I applied random data augmentations including horizontal flipping, rotation (±10°), and color jittering           (brightness, contrast, saturation) to increase dataset diversity.
+Additionally, I resized images to ensure        consistent low-resolution and high-resolution sizes.

+* I've trained the model for 10 epochs on 64x64 images, achieving better results than before, including the generation of facial features.
+I'll now restart the model from this 10-epoch checkpoint and compare the results after 20 epochs; if the outcome improves, I'll continue training the model further, otherwise, I'll resume training after making some updates.